Bungalow Home Renovation

 So, big sister listened to little sister and it was then my job to turn their current bungalow into their new dream home.

 This video was filmed just before renovations started and 1.5 years after I created new interior design plans for them.
 The new plans involve a complete demo of the main floor, relocating every room with the exception of their bedroom and the front entry.

-Take a look ‘Behind the Design’ with me as I take you through my thought process and a tour of their Burlington bungalow, just before demo.
+Take a look at ‘Behind the Design’ with me as I take you through my thought process and a tour of their Burlington bungalow, just before the demo.

 The Bungalow Before

 My sister and her husband do not have kids, nor do they want kids.
 The size of their 3 bedroom home was not the issue, the problem was that it did not function for their lifestyle.